 NorthShore Medical Group

-NorthShore Medical Group is a not-for-profit faculty group practice comprised of more than 800 primary and specialty care physicians located in Chicago and many of the Northern Suburbs.
+NorthShore Medical Group is a not-for-profit faculty group practice comprised of about 900 primary and specialty care physicians located in Chicago and many of the Northern Suburbs.
 Attending physicians are on faculty at the University of Chicago Pritzker School of Medicine.

 NorthShore Research Institute

-In addition, NorthShore has made a substantial commitment to develop a new Center for Clinical and Research Informatics to conduct expanded research projects.
-Such infrastructure will enable large scale efforts on comparative effectiveness, clinical outcomes, and practice-based research.
-The Center and its work will build on NorthShore’s award-winning EMR, providing a focus for growing faculty involvement in research.
+In addition, NorthShore's Center for Biomedical Research Informatics conducts large scale projects with an emphasis on comparative effectiveness, clinical outcomes and practice-based research.
+The Center and its work build on NorthShore’s award-winning EMR, providing a focus for growing faculty involvement in research.